unstoppable4248/unstoppable4248/README.md

 👋 Hi there!
-I’m Thandra Rakesh, a passionate student developer currently pursuing a degree in Computer Science Engineering at Sri Indu College of Engineering and Technology.
+I’m KASTURI DIVYA, a passionate student developer.
 I’m excited about technology and love exploring new tools and frameworks to bring ideas to life.

 💻 I have experience in languages like JavaScript and Python, as well as frameworks such as React and Node.js.
 I enjoy working on projects that challenge my skills and allow me to learn something new.